unrealcv/unrealcv.github.io/_pages/cvpr17demo.md

 ## Video

-The first video includes the various 3D scenes.
+The first video includes the various 3D scenes, including:

-Virtual worlds

 - A static virtual scene, RealisticRendering
 - A dynamic virtual scene, Matinee
-- A virtual supermarket in which grocery items are randomly placed for training -
+- A virtual supermarket in which grocery items are randomly placed for training
+- More virtual scenes that have been used in the research

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-Hsw8BFj2PU?rel=0" frameborder="0" allowfullscreen></iframe>

-The second video demonstrate various applications of UnrealCV
+The second video demonstrates various applications of UnrealCV

 - Object mask generation in a virtual supermarket
 - Stereo depth estimation in a virtual scene
 - Indoor navigation and object interaction
-- Bounding Box Generation and running a detection algorithm in a virtual scene.
+- Bounding box generation and running a detection algorithm in a virtual scene.

 ## Live demo

 - Faster-RCNN detection demo

     Move a virtual camera in a virtual room, see how well the detection algorithm works.
 Also demonstrate the ground truth that can be produced by a virtual scene using UnrealCV.

     You can reproduce this demo with two simple steps

     1. Download the RealisticRendering virtual scene from our model zoo http://unrealcv.org/model_zoo
     2. Follow the tutorial in this page http://docs.unrealcv.org/en/master/tutorials/faster_rcnn.html

-- Virtual supermarket project
+- Virtual supermarket demo

-- A virtual robotics arm
+- A virtual toy-robotics arm

 ## Related papers

+These papers use UnrealCV as a tool in the research

 - Qiao, Siyuan, Wei Shen, Weichao Qiu, Chenxi Liu, and Alan Yuille.
 "ScaleNet: Guiding Object Proposal Generation in Supermarkets and Beyond."
 ICCV17
 - Roberts, Mike, Anh Truong, Debadeepta Dey, Sudipta Sinha, Ashish Kapoor, Neel Joshi, and Pat Hanrahan.
 "Submodular Trajectory Optimization for Aerial 3D Scanning."
 ICCV17
 - Zhang, Yi, Weichao Qiu, Qi Chen, Xiaolin Hu, and Alan Yuille.
 "Unrealstereo: A synthetic dataset for analyzing stereo vision." arXiv preprint arXiv:1612.04647 (2016).

+More description about UnrealCV can be found in

+Qiu, Weichao, and Alan Yuille.
+"Unrealcv: Connecting computer vision to unreal engine."
+ECCV 2016 VARVAI workshop

 See more papers and projects which utilize synthetic images here. https://github.com/unrealcv/synthetic-computer-vision